MicrosoftDocs/learn/learn-pr/aspnetcore/orleans-build-your-first-app/includes/2-essential-concepts.md

 Orleans simplifies the process of building distributed, scalable applications.
 There are several key concepts to understand  in order to work with Orleans effectively.

-## The actor model

 Orleans is built around the "actor model", which is an established design pattern that has exited since the 1970s.
 Although a deep understanding of the actor model isn't required for getting started with Orleans, you'll want to become familiar with this pattern as you build more complex apps.
-For now, you can easily complete the exercises ahead with only a simple introduction to the actor model.
+For now, you can easily complete the exercises ahead with a basic understanding of a few important concepts.

-The actor model is a pattern that stores pieces of state data and corresponding behavior in lightweight, immutable objects called *actors*.
-Actors communicate with each other using asynchronous messages.
-Orleans manages and simplifies much of the parallel communication required by distributed apps for you.
-Orleans specifically uses a *Virtual actor* model where actors exist perpetually for whenever they need to be accessed.
-This architecture lends itself well to cloud native applications, which require distributed and resilient state and parallel operations.

 ## Understanding Grains

-Grains are the most essential primitives and building block of Orleans applications.
+Grains are the most essential primitives and building blocks of Orleans applications.
 They represent actors in the Actor model and define the state data and behavior of an entity, such as shopping cart or product.
 Grains are each identified and tracked through user-defined keys and can be accessed by other grains and clients.

 :::image type="content" source="../media/grain-visual.png" alt-text="A diagram of the anatomy of a grain.":::